Lizzie-2018

 Grade: B

-In the age of the movie remake, especially within the horror genre, it was only a matter of time before Pet Sematary, first made in 1989, would resurface with its fangs bared.
+In the age of movie remakes, especially within the horror genre, it was only a matter of time before Pet Sematary, first released in 1989, would resurface with its fangs bared.

-The conclusion is rather disappointing offering a hybrid of slasher meets zombie.
+The conclusion is somewhat disappointing, offering a hybrid of slasher and zombie genres.

 To compare either film to the chilling and suspenseful page-turner written by esteemed novelist Stephen King would be ridiculous.
 The book is a quick read that will leave its reader breathless and scared, perhaps even fearing their pets, so the bar is set way too high for a cinematic offering to match up with.

-The book delves much more into the feelings and emotions of all the principal characters, something that is severely limited with the film.
+The book delves much more into the feelings and emotions of all the principal characters, something that is severely limited in the film.

-The Creed family, Louis (Jason Clarke), Rachel (Amy Seimetz), and children Ellie and Gage move from bustling Boston, Massachusetts, to rural Maine to allow Louis the opportunity to practice medicine at a university hospital.
+The Creed family, consisting of Louis (Jason Clarke), Rachel (Amy Seimetz), and their children, Ellie and Gage, relocates from bustling Boston, Massachusetts, to rural Maine, allowing Louis the opportunity to practice medicine at a university hospital.

-The victim is mangled and bloody and quite frightening are these foreboding scenes.
-When a curious Ellie traipses throughout the woods with curious wonderment the audience is nervous about what (or who) she might stumble upon.
+The victim is mangled and bloody, and quite frightening are these foreboding scenes.
+When a curious Ellie traipses throughout the woods with curious wondermen, the audience is nervous about what (or who) she might stumble upon.

-The film also gets props for the suspenseful birthday party scene that ends in a grisly death.
-The scene begins cheerily with lively party music and festive balloons amid a warm afternoon in summery Maine.
+The film also earns praise for the suspenseful birthday party scene, which culminates in a grisly death.
+The scene begins cheerfully with lively party music and festive balloons amid a warm summer afternoon in Maine.

-In a clear example of foreshadowing, earlier in the film, Louis curses the truck drivers that drive at reckless speed past his house.
+In a clear example of foreshadowing, earlier in the film, Louis curses the truck drivers who drive recklessly past his house at high speed.
 Excitedly running after their cat named Church, Ellie and Gage pay no attention to the looming truck with the texting driver until it is too late.

 The scene drips with good terror.

-After one family member is struck down by the speeding tractor-trailer the predictability surfaces.
-Jud has already warned Louis that “sometimes dead is better”, but we know Louis will surrender to temptation out of desperation and tempt the bad spirits.
+After the speeding tractor-trailer, the predictability of the surface strikes down one family member.
+Jud has already warned Louis that “sometimes dead is better”, but we know Louis will surrender to temptation out of desperation and tempt the evil spirits.

-When the once dead character returns with a droopy eye and calm deviousness, the film becomes a standard slasher film and is not as compelling.
+When the once-dead character returns with a droopy eye and calm, devious demeanor, the film becomes a standard slasher film and is no longer as compelling.

-The obvious attempt at a zombie reference was unsatisfying and much different from what I expected.
+The apparent attempt at a zombie reference was unsatisfying and much different from what I expected.

-There is little reason to see the film a second time but recommended is to snuggle with the King novel for some good scares.
+There is little reason to see the film a second time, but it is recommended to snuggle with the King novel for some good scares.

 Eyes Without a Face-1960